Three Paths to Help Conquer the Chaos of Change

 This short term project contributes to the hope, spirit, and potential impetus for change by illustrating what can happen when everyone works together.
 Think of it as quick success or as low-hanging fruit.

-Just keep in mind that ultimately change requires three paths - investing in the development of a local cohort of community leaders, a short term project or initiative, and a longer term future-focused plan.
-Local leaders, low hanging fruit, and long term planning.
+Just keep in mind that ultimately change requires three paths - investing in the development of a local cohort of diverse leaders (with or without a title), a short term project or initiative, and a longer term value-driven future-focused plan.
+A diverse leadership team, low hanging fruit, and community-led planning.
 Maybe its not so complicated after all.